 ♪♩Qu’y a-t-il oh, dans la rue oh, je ne peux pas dormir, c’est jour de carnaval chacun va s’amuser, sauter, rire ou crier, chanter, pomper de joie!… ♫

-(What is going on, oh, in the streets oh, I cannot sleep, it’s carnival day, everyone is going to have fun, jump, laugh or scream, sing, jump with joy…)
+(What’s going on in the streets, I cannot sleep, it’s carnival day, everyone is going to have fun, jump, laugh or scream, sing, jump with joy…)

 If one day you attend our carnival, do not hesitate to try our beignets, even if they are cold.
 A cold beignet eaten on a carnival stand gives as much joy to the taste buds as a hot one.

 - 2-3 very ripe bananas